Making and Makerspaces: Incorporating Making into Your Library

 Week 4: Considering a plan of action; Thinking beyond the norms of makerspaces.

-Abigail Phillips, Ph.D. is a Postdoctoral Fellow in the Department of Instructional Technology and Learning Sciences at Utah State University.
+Dr. Abigail Phillips, Ph.D. is an Assistant Professor in the School of Information Studies at the University of Wisconsin-Milwaukee.
 She received her Ph.D. in 2016 from the School of Information at Florida State University.
 Her research interests include digital youth, empathy, cyberbullying, libraries, librarianship, and making.
 She can be found by email: firstname.lastname@example.org or by Twitter: @abigailleigh.

 This is an online class that is taught asynchronously, meaning that participants do the work on their own time as their schedules allow.
 The class does not meet together at any particular times, although the instructor may set up optional sychronous chat sessions.
 Instruction includes readings and assignments in one-week segments.
 Class participation is in an online forum environment.